 Create an on-premises project in Lifecycle Services

-You must use Microsoft Dynamics Lifecycle Services (LCS) to deploy and update an instance of Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (on-premises).
-After you purchase a server and user license through the Volume Licensing flow or the Dynamics Purchase List flow, you will receive an email that includes instructions for signing in to LCS.
-A Microsoft Azure Active Directory (Azure AD) account is a prerequisite for signing in to LCS.
-See the topic, Purchase Dynamics 365 for Finance and Operations, Enterprise edition (on-premises), to create an Azure AD account or use an existing Azure AD account, and then complete all the sign-up steps.
+You must use Microsoft Dynamics Lifecycle Services (LCS) to deploy and update an instance of Microsoft Dynamics 365 for Finance and Operations (on-premises).
+After you purchase a server and user license through the Volume Licensing flow or the Dynamics Price List flow, see the topic, Purchase Dynamics 365 for Finance and Operations (on-premises), to create an Azure AD account or use an existing Azure AD account, and then complete all the sign-up steps.
 You will be redirected to LCS, where an on-premises implementation project will be provisioned for you.

 The on-premises project has all the tools that you require in order to implement, maintain, and operate an on-premises solution.
 Here are some of the tools that are available in the on-premises project:

 - Methodology – The on-premises methodology provides best practices that will help customers implement and manage on-premises projects.

 - Business process modeler – Business process modeler (BPM) is used to capture requirements and do fit gap analysis.

 - Cloud-hosted environments – Cloud-hosted environments are used to deploy developer and build topologies, and to complete Dev Application Lifecycle Management (ALM) for on-premises solutions.

 - Code upgrade – These tools will help you upgrade code to a newer release.